microsoft/PowerApps-Tooling/src/PAModel/Schemas/readme.md

 This tool must be able to faithfully roundtrip an .msapp file to text and back.
 The contents of the .msapp are primarily json.

 ## Challenges
-1. Json is not a "canonical" representation - it can vary with whitespace, object property ordering, trailing 0s in a number, etc.
+1. Json is not a "canonical" representation - it can vary with whitespace, object property ordering, trailing 0s in a number, string escapes, etc.
 1. Json arrays are ordered, but the server arrays in the .msapp are often still unordered - so round tripping needs to normalize order.
 1. The server emits things like timestamps and version numbers - which will cause "noisy diffs".
 1. The server schema may vary as new properties are added.
 Roundtripping needs to preservrve